Skip to content

 Designer provides some standard project settings which can be accessed through the state menu.

-This topic provides an explanation for each setting in the menu, as well as how to access it.
+This page provides an explanation for each setting in the menu, as well as how to access it.

 Creates a new Project